 Fig 3

-Comparison of the total aerobic plate counts in studied dog bowls pre- and post-hygiene treatment.
+Comparison of the total aerobic plate counts in the studied dog bowls before and after hygiene treatment.

-APC is based on colony-forming units (CFUs) per cm2 of studied bowls, pre- and post-hygiene treatment.
-Superscripts that differ within a group indicated significant differences (p<0.05).
+APC is based on colony-forming units (CFUs) per cm² of the studied bowls, both before and after hygiene treatment.
+Superscripts that differ within a group indicate significant differences (p<0.05).
 However, similar superscripts across groups indicate no significant difference (p≥0.05).

 Regardless of the pet food you give your pet, you should always follow these instructions for safe handling.